-You will see in the PDF you received that 88% of all of our female repeat admissions were kids that were sexually exploited and or trafficked.
-Kids who have experienced sexual exploitation and trafficking build huge walls to keep outsiders away because of many factors including but not limited to fear, guilt, shame, and survival.
+You will see in the power point that 88% of all our female repeat admissions were kids that were sexually exploited and or trafficked.
+Kids who have experienced sexual exploitation and trafficking build huge walls to keep outsiders away because of many factors including but not limited to fear, guilt, shame and survival.
 It takes time, patience and consistency for these youth to consider cracking these concrete walls and risk building new relationships.
-Therapy cannot take place without a relationship.
+Therapy can not take place without a relationship.
 It is the cornerstone to healing.

-One of the most successful ways to crack these walls and work with the kids to risk building new relationships, is by joining with our horses and dogs to do animal-assisted therapy.
+One of the most successful ways to crack these walls and work with the kids get them to risk building new relationships is by joining with our horses and dogs to do animal-assisted therapy.
 Our kids have very little success in having safe, reciprocal relationships prior to coming to us.
 The kids engage with the animals, they find them safe, and good listeners.
-It never ceases to amaze me, how our kids so often feel safer with a 1200-pound animal than they do with most men, or women.
-The animals are not judgmental and don't stereotype our kids or blame them for the baggage they brought with them to treatment.
-A lot of our kids learn what safe relationships look like and feel like working with our animals.
-Our job becomes transitioning those skills learned in the kennel or barn to relationships with peers, adults and family members.
+It never ceases to amaze me how our kids so often feel safer with a 1200-pound animal than they do with most adults.
+The animals are not judgmental and don't stereotype our kids or blame them for the baggage they brought with them into treatment.
+A lot of our kids learn what safe relationships look like, and feel like working with our animals.
+A young person who was passed around and traded for drugs has a whole different experience when every time she walks into the kennel, a rescue dog wags from head to tail excited to see her.